CompareAudionotes vs Apple Voice Memos

 Completely free with no paid plans.

-2. Apple Voice Memos is completely free with no paid plans.
+• Apple Voice Memos is completely free — included with every iPhone, iPad, and Mac.

 Known limitations